MN boaters are required by law to:

 Event: Welcome Back Wine and Cheese

-Bring: Dish to share.
+Bring: Appetizer to share!

 Event: Annual Boat Parade